rikniitt/cpu-nw-mon/readme.md

 ```

 The network connections monitoring requires root privileges and the monitor
-should be runningas background process.
+should be running as background process.
 Starting the monitor in screen:

 ```
 screen -S monitord